delawaremathguy/ShoppingList17/README.md

 * What happens to Items at a Location when the Location is deleted?
 The Items are not deleted, but are moved to the Unknown Location.

-### App Architecture Notes

-The SwiftData container is organized into models named `Item` and `Location`.
-A single Location is associated with (has a `@Relationship` to) many Items.

-This app represents a basic, @Query-driven SwiftUI app structure, with very few hints of MVVM scattered about.  in particular, the `ModelContext` class has been extended with methods to support adding model objects, to help out with lookups of objects, and to find/manage the unknown location (identified by its `position`).

 ## What Can You do with this Project?